-Sections 4.9 and 4.10 of the report explains that there will be additional costs associated with these two scheme proposals together with potential remedial works to the three properties being released back to housing providers, and any capital costs associated with adapting properties to meet people's needs.
+Sections 4.9 and 4.10 of the report explains that there will be additional costs associated with these two scheme proposals together with potential remedial works to the three properties being released back to housing providers, and any capital costs associated with adapting properties to meet people's needs million) will be financed via the Council's Disabled Facilities grant allocation.
+This investment will require approval via the Executive Cabinet as the funding is a Council capital grant.